Heat pump installation training and certification UK

 Do I need MCS to install heat pumps in the UK?

-You don't legally need MCS to install a heat pump.
-But without it, the homeowner cannot claim the Boiler Upgrade Scheme grant, and the installation cannot be formally certified.
-In practice, almost all domestic heat pump work now requires MCS, so it's effectively essential if you want to work in this market.
+Legally, MCS isn't required to install a heat pump.
+However, without it, homeowners can't claim the Boiler Upgrade Scheme grant, and installations can't be certified.
+Practically speaking, most domestic heat pump work requires MCS, making it essential for this market.

 Can a plumber with no gas experience do heat pump training?

-Yes, though you'll need to check your existing certificates cover the pre-requisites.
-You'll need a current unvented cylinder qualification, evidence of water regulations training, and either three years' experience on wet heating systems or a recognised heating qualification.
-A plumber with solid central heating experience should have most of this covered.
+Yes, but ensure your certificates cover the pre-requisites.
+You'll need a current unvented cylinder qualification, evidence of water regulations training, and either three years' experience in wet heating systems or a recognised heating qualification.
+A plumber with solid central heating experience should meet these requirements.

 How much can I earn as a heat pump installer?

-Day rates for qualified heat pump installers typically run from £250 to £400 in 2026, depending on location and experience.
-On a full installation contract basis, heat pump jobs commonly sit between £8,000 and £15,000, from which your material and sub-contractor costs need to be deducted.
-A busy MCS-certified sole trader can turn over £80,000 to £150,000 per year depending on how much of the design and commissioning work they handle themselves.
+Day rates for qualified heat pump installers typically range from £250 to £400 in 2026, depending on location and experience.
+Full installation contracts usually run between £8,000 and £15,000, from which material and subcontractor costs are deducted.
+A busy MCS-certified sole trader can earn £80,000 to £150,000 annually, depending on how much design and commissioning work they do themselves.

 Does the BUS grant run out?

 The Boiler Upgrade Scheme operates on an annual budget.
 The 2025/26 budget is £295 million.
-If that budget is exhausted before the year end, new vouchers cannot be issued until the next financial year.
-In practice, demand has not yet outstripped the budget in previous years, but this could change as take-up increases.
+If exhausted before year-end, new vouchers aren't issued until the next financial year.
+Historically, demand hasn't exceeded the budget, but this may change as uptake increases.

 What is the difference between BPEC and City and Guilds for heat pumps?

-Both are Level 3 qualifications recognised for MCS purposes.
-The main difference is the awarding body and which training centres deliver them.
-Some providers run BPEC, others run City and Guilds.
-Choose based on which training centre is most convenient and has the best reviews, rather than the qualification brand itself.
+Both are Level 3 qualifications recognised for MCS.
+The main difference is the awarding body and training centres offering them.
+Choose based on the most convenient centre with good reviews, rather than the qualification brand.

 Ready to get started?